opensearch-project/documentation-website/_dashboards/reporting.md

    Reports generate asynchronously in the background and might take a few minutes, depending on the size of the report.
 A notification appears when your report is ready to download.
    {: .label}

 3. To create a schedule-based report, choose **Create report definition**.
-Then proceed to [Create reports using a definition](#create-reports-using-a-definition).
+Then proceed to the next step.
 This option pre-fills many of the fields for you based on the visualization, dashboard, or data you were viewing.

 ## Creating reports using a definition